Junior-SD/Junior-SD/README.md

-Hi there! 👋 I'm Junior an Aspiring Software Engineer | Code Enthusiast | Continuous Learner and I'm on an exciting journey to become a skilled Software Engineer.
+Hi there! 👋 I'm Junior a Full Stack Software Engineer currently working on Front End Projects| Code Enthusiast | Continuous Learner and I'm on an exciting journey to become a skilled Software Engineer.
 Welcome to my GitHub profile.

 About Me